 Volunteer Coordinator

-The Volunteer Coordinator is responsible for overseeing all aspects of volunteer participation.
+The Volunteer Coordinator (if assigned) is responsible for overseeing all aspects of volunteer participation.
 This includes working with the Unified Command and staff to identify how volunteers will be used and how volunteers will not be used during the incident response, communicating expectations for volunteer utilization and ensuring processes are in place for receiving and deploying volunteers.
 Based on input received from the UC and staff, the Volunteer Coordinator should outline the potential roles that could be filled by volunteers, ensuring safety remains priority #1.
 The Volunteer Coordinator will ensure all appropriate paperwork is completed (see enclosures) and that a training log is maintained to document training for each volunteer.
 The FOSC and other Incident Commanders will confirm processes are in place to ensure each worker is properly trained and placed in work environments consistent with the provisions of this plan.

 Initial, small-scale volunteer participation will be managed by the Volunteer Coordinator.
 If volunteer interest and participation increases beyond the Volunteer Coordinator’s ability to manage, a Volunteer Reception Center (VRC) will be activated.
-Upon UC request, the Cumberland County Emergency Management Agency will stand up the VRC using Southern Maine Community Organizations Active is Disaster (SMCOAD) resources at the Maine DEP facility at 312 Canco Rd, Portland, or other designated location.
+Upon UC request, the Cumberland County Emergency Management Agency may stand up the VRC using Southern Maine Community Organizations Active in Disaster (SMCOAD) resources at the Maine DEP facility at 312 Canco Rd, Portland, or other designated location.
 (Note that while SMCOAD is based in southern Maine it also has plans for helping to support establishment of a VRC elsewhere in the state).
 The VRC shall be set up and managed in accordance with reference (c) and will operate per the daily schedule in Appendix C. The Volunteer Coordinator will manage interactions with the VRC, with the assistance of any assigned Cumberland County Emergency Management Agency/SMCOAD AREPs.

 Volunteer Reception Center (VRC)